syncweek-react-aad/react-aad/README.md

 React AAD MSAL is a library to easily integrate the Microsoft Authentication Library with Azure Active Directory in your React app quickly and reliably.
 The library focuses on flexibility, allowing you to define how you want to interact with logins and logouts.

 ## Setup
 In the render module of your component, make sure to create an AzureAD component with the arguments you need.
 This uses the functions that you will define.
-Once the user is successfully authenticated, the component will render the OnAuthenticationComponent given.
+Once the user is successfully authenticated, the component will render the JSX returned by the `authenticatedFunction`, which in this case is called `logoutCallback`.
 This is where you should put the secure, user-specific parts of your app.  `loginCallback` and `printUserInfo` can be any user defined functions.

 Find the assignment for ClientID and replace the value with the Application ID for your application from the azure portal.
 The authority is the sign-in/signup policy for your application.
 Graph scopes is a list of scope URLs that you want to grant access to.
 You can find more information on the [active directory MSAL single page app azure sample](https://github.com/Azure-Samples/active-directory-b2c-javascript-msal-singlepageapp).